What is IPM?

 One of the most important benefits of having a robust IPM strategy is being able to limit your use of chemical pesticides to combat pests.
 When all integrated pest management strategies – including applying beneficial biologicals, implementing biosecurity measures, and using traps – are working together in harmony, using pesticides becomes a last resort for pest control.

-While using a robust IPM program to avoid pesticide use is important in all our greenhouse facilities, avoiding the use of chemical pesticides is especially important in Organic-certified crops.
-This is because the use of good bugs to control or eliminate bad bugs is one of the few pest management strategies that can be used to protect Organic-certified plants.
+While using a robust IPM program to avoid pesticide use is important in all our greenhouse facilities, avoiding the use of chemical pesticides is especially important in Organic crops.
+This is because the use of good bugs to control or eliminate bad bugs is one of the few pest management strategies that can be used to protect organically-grown plants.
 As our company focuses more on producing Organic crops, the need for maintaining a strong IPM strategy will continue to grow!

 A Bigger & Better Bug Program